 - The revised treaty also provides a new Article on Assistance in Collection of Taxes which will provide assistance in the collection of tax revenue claims between both the countries.

 Double Taxation Avoidance Agreements (DTAA) is an important topic to cover for the Civil Service Exam.
 It is included under the GS-II section of the UPSC syllabus.
-Candidates preparing for UPSC 2020, should also know about the International Relations of India and keep a track on any latest developments.

 Double Taxation Avoidance Agreements (UPSC Notes):- Download PDF Here